markusmeister/Endotaxis-2022/README.md

-This repo accompanies our paper:
+This repo accompanies our article:

 **Zhang, T., Rosenberg, M., Perona, P., and Meister, M. (2022).
 Endotaxis: A neuromorphic algorithm for mapping, goal-learning, navigation, and patrolling.
 BioRxiv.**

-### Contents
+**Endotaxis_v2.pdf**: a copy of the article.

-All the code needed to reproduce the analysis in the preprint.
+**Endotaxis-C.ipynb**: all the code needed to reproduce the analysis in the article.